Chrysler Imperial: 1990–1993

 Initially, the 1990 Imperial was powered by the 147 hp 3.3 L EGA V6 engine, which was rated at 185 lbft of torque.
 For 1991, the 3.3 L V6 was replaced by the larger 3.8 L EGH V6.
 Although horsepower only increased to 150 hp, with the new larger 3.8 L V6 torque increased to 215 lbft at 2750 rpm.
 A four-speed automatic transmission was standard with both engines.

-This generation Imperial was a 6-passenger sedan offered in either velour or Mark Cross leather.
-Power equipment came standard, as did automatic climate controlled air conditioning, anti-lock brakes, cruise control, driver's side airbag, and its distinct landau vinyl roof.
+This generation Imperial was a 6-passenger sedan offered either in "Kimberly Velvet" velour or optional "Mark Cross Leather".
+Power equipment came standard, as did automatic climate-controlled air conditioning, anti-lock brakes, cruise control, driver's side airbag, and its distinct landau vinyl roof.
 The Imperial featured hidden headlamps behind retractable covers similar to those found on the LeBaron coupe/convertible and New Yorker/Fifth Avenue.
 The Imperial was available with a choice of several Infinity sound systems, all with a cassette player.
-Other major options included fully electronic digital instrument cluster with information center, electronically controlled air suspension system, and remote keyless entry with security alarm.
+Other major options included a fully electronic digital instrument cluster with an information centre, an electronically controlled air suspension system, and remote keyless entry with a security alarm.
 Dealer-installed integrated Chrysler cellular phones and six-disc CD changers were also available.

-All seventh generation Imperials were covered by Chrysler's market-leading "Crystal Key Owner Care Program" which included a 5-year/50,000-mile limited warranty and 7-year/70,000-mile powertrain warranty.
+All seventh-generation Imperials were covered by Chrysler's market-leading "Crystal Key Owner Care Program" which included a 5-year/50,000-mile limited warranty and a 7-year/70,000-mile powertrain warranty.
 A 24-hour toll-free customer service hotline was also provided.

 As originally planned, this generation Chrysler Imperial was discontinued after the 1993 model year along with the Y-body and C-body New Yorkers.
 They were replaced by the new LH platform sedans.
 While the New Yorker name continued on for three more years, 1993 would be the last year for Imperial.
 The critically acclaimed cab-forward styled Chrysler LHS replaced the Imperial as Chrysler's flagship model for 1994.